hermeneuticlens/obsidian-markdown-inline-footnotes/README.md

 - No need to jump between main text area and footnote area back and forth.

-This plugin aspires to promote the usage of inline footnote by addressing the signular challenge: long inline footnotes interrupting the flow of the main text.
+This plugin aspires to promote the usage of inline footnotes by addressing the signular challenge: long inline footnotes interrupting the flow of the main text, introducing inconvenience and distraction during the drafting/editing process.
 - Step 1: Implement support for folidng and unfolding of inline footnotes in Obsidain's Live Preview mode.
 (Similar to Overleaf's Visual Editor or Lyx)
 - Step 2: Enable on-hover popup preview of folded inline footnotes.
 - Step 3 (stretch goal): Design a panel listing all the footnotes in the document, with the option of following the cursor's position.
 (Similar to the Footnote Panel in Microsoft Word under Draft or Web view mode.)